Humanized/yii2-user/README.md

 Provides various interfaces to deal with routine user management tasks.

 > This extension is under heavy development and requires the use of Yii framework version 2.0.7
-> This version of the framework is currently in-active development
+> This version of the framework is currently in active development

 > This module should be considered highly unstable and it's use is discouraged until further notice (really)